Kirk Bovill: Career

 He appears in hit video games Dead Rising 3 and Wolfenstein II: The New Colossus.
-In Dead Rising 3, Bovill's character Dick Baker was the coop player.
+In Dead Rising 3, Bovill's character Dick Baker was the co-op player.

 He has released two critically acclaimed CDs with his wife, Joni Bovill under their indie label, Elmo Records.
 Several songs tracked on indie top 50 charts, including "Let Go" which reached #1 and have licensed their music to film and TV projects.
 Bovill wrote or co-wrote all of the songs.

 Prior to entering into the entertainment industry, Bovill was an international marketing executive in high technology in the optoelectronics field for a number of years.
 He's been published in technical journals.

-Before that, he spent six years in the collegiate coaching ranks at the University of Nebraska as an undergraduate assistant and Louisiana State University as a graduate assistant in track and field.
+Before that, he spent six years in the collegiate coaching ranks at the University of Nebraska–Lincoln as an undergraduate assistant and Louisiana State University as a graduate assistant in track and field.

 Personal life

 Bovill married actress Joni Bovill in Negril, Jamaica in 1995.
 The two starred together in the Better Call Saul episode "Hit and Run" in the final season as husband and wife.
 The episode was directed by Better Call Saul series regular Rhea Seehorn.
 Joni's brother, Henry Green, is a member of the multi-Grammy nominated Gospel group, The Williams Brothers.

 The Bovills are foster advocates.
 They serve as ambassadors for Kids in the Spotlight which provides foster youth an opportunity to create short films of their stories.
 In addition, they support the work of Light Africa Ministry in Uganda which has built a K-12 school in Kampala for disadvantaged children to get an education.

 Bovill is an avid cyclist and certified scuba diver.